jscodefix/scrum-time/README.md

 ## My Guiding Principles
 - solve the problem according to the rules (specified below, see Background section)
-- use a minimalist approach by not adding extra functionality
+- use a minimalist approach by not adding extra functionality, but ...
+- create a solution that is generalized and extensible (and not limited by constraints)
 - use OOP
 - use TDD
 - show Ruby programming best practices